trlafleur/RHF0M062-RHF0M0E5-LoRaWan-Examples-TTN/README.md

 We use a I2C FRAM device at address 0x50 for non-volatile memory.
 This device can be omitted or replaces with an EEProm with minor changes.

-DEVEUI is from an I2C 24AA025E64 chip at address 0x52 or can be set in the config.h file.
+DEVEUI is from the radio-modem or via an I2C 24AA025E64 chip at address 0x52 or can be set in the config.h file.
-The SAMD-M0 processor has a 64bit UUID that could also be use for DEVEUI or the one that's pre loaded in the RHF modem.
 Each modem has a QR code on the top, with its DEVEUI.

 This code base was developed and tested for USA TTN frequency band, but can be changed to other bands.